New Child Support Guidelines in Massachusetts

 In the fall of 2021, new child support guidelines officially went into effect in Massachusetts.
 Whether you are currently approaching a divorce, or you have been paying child support for years, you should pay close attention to these new changes.
 Depending on your situation, they could benefit you significantly.
 Child support is often a contentious issue among parents, and any laws that can help clarify points of confusion are always welcome.
 However, it can be difficult to make sense of these new changes, especially if you do not have extensive legal knowledge.

-If you wish to explore how these changes affect you, it is best to consult with a qualified, experienced divorce attorney in Massachusetts.
+If you wish to explore how these changes affect you, it is best to consult with a qualified, experienced family law attorney in Massachusetts.
 Our legal professionals are familiar with how child support works in the state, and we stay informed on the latest developments within the legal world.
 With our help, you can make sense of these new changes and determine how they might impact your own personal situation.

 The Definition of “Income”